-Fitting lessons into your project
+Fitting lessons into your planner

 We understand that sometimes schools have restricted timetables and can find it difficult to fit in all the content within a project.
 We'd strongly advise speaking to a Curriculum Adviser (Book training | Maestro) to discuss your current curriculum coverage and projects that you have planned.